MicrosoftDocs/defender-docs/defender-endpoint/api/api-hello-world.md

 ### Step 2 - Get a token using the App and use this token to access the API.

-- Copy the script below to PowerShell ISE or to a text editor, and save it as **Get-Token.ps1**.
+- Copy the script below to PowerShell ISE or to a text editor, and save it as `Get-Token.ps1`.
-- Running this script will generate a token and will save it in the working folder under the name **Latest-token.txt**.
+- Running this script generates a token and saves it in the working folder under the name `Latest-token.txt`.

    ```powershell
    # That code gets the App Context Token and save it to a file named "Latest-token.txt" under the current directory